 Another 9,462-square-foot space sits on the back of Georgetown Park overlooking the C&O Canal, with access from the end of the alley between the entrance to DSW and the Dean & Deluca building.
 For frame of reference, this restaurant would be similarly situated to the upstairs private event space at Pinstripes, the restaurant and bowling and bocce venue on the back of Georgetown Park.

 A third space sized at a little more than 7,408 square feet is also available and being marketed for restaurant or retail.
 The majority of the space is on the canal level, with access from Wisconsin Avenue via a stairway.
 (Perhaps a perfect place to light the blue light for a nouveau speakeasy down below?)

-The developer is looking for tenants that could take each of the spaces in their entirety, since their tucked-away locations and configurations aren’t likely to split well.
+The developer is looking for tenants that could take each of the spaces in their entirety.
+Mainly because their tucked-away locations and configurations aren’t likely to split well.
 Jamestown hopes to lure interesting restaurant tenants that will make the shopping center a place for lunch or dinner as well.